ali-aqib/quiz-app-gui-tkinter-oop/README.md

 ![Screenshot2](./images/Screenshot2.png)

-- If the user's answer is correct then the canvas screen turns green.
+- If the user's answer is correct then the canvas screen turns green for 1 second.

 ![Screenshot3](./images/Screenshot3.png)

-- If user's answer is wrong then the canvas screen turns red.
+- If user's answer is wrong then the canvas screen turns red for 1 second.

 - In the end final score is displayed.